aanastasiou/pyjunix/README.md

 ## Installation

-1. Checkout the repository
+1. Clone the repository
-2. Create a `virtualenv` with Python 3
+2. Create a `virtualenv` with Python 3.6
-3. Install the requirements with `pip install -r requirments.txt`
+3. Install the requirements with `pip install -r requirements.txt`
 4. Try with `./pyjbox.py pyjls` and so on (from the project's root folder).

 ### Launching scripts

-As of version 0.2, `pyjunix` includes a `pyjbox.py` script that launches all other scripts.
-This enables symbolic links to `pyjbox` or of course plain simple launching with `pyjbox pyjls -maxepth 4`.
+As of version 0.2, the project includes a `pyjbox.py` script that launches all others.
+This enables symbolic links to `pyjbox` and plain simple launching with `pyjbox pyjls -maxdepth 4` (for example).

-In the following examples, sripts are launched through `pyjbox`.
+In what follows, sripts are launched through `pyjbox` and are readily available directly from the cloned repository.

 ## Examples